 Jolyon enters his third year at Enstone in 2017.
 Last year he made his Grand Prix debut as a race driver in Renault Sport Formula One Team’s inaugural season, following Third Driver duties in 2015 for the previous Enstone iteration of Lotus F1 Team.

-He rose to Formula 1 on the back of his 2014 championship-winning GP2 season, as he became the first British driver to win the F1 feeder series since Lewis Hamilton in 2006.
-Driving for the successful French team DAMS, the now 25-year-old set a new record for the greatest number of points scored in a season with 256 points.
+Prior to Formula 1, Jolyon won the 2014 GP2 Series title on the back of a record-breaking season, becoming the first British driver to win the F1 feeder series since Lewis Hamilton in 2006.
+Driving for the successful French team DAMS, the now 26-year-old set a new record for the greatest number of points scored in a season with 256 points.
 He qualified on the front row seven times, won four races (at Bahrain, Monaco, Monza and Sochi) and secured an additional eight podium placings to win the championship with three races to spare.

 Prior to GP2, Jolyon enjoyed an outstanding season in the 2010 FIA Formula 2 Championship where he finished runner-up after dominating the first half of the campaign.
 He pushed eventual champion Dean Stoneman all the way until the final round of the season, scoring five wins, ten podiums and five pole positions.

 - Date of birth 20 January 1991

 - Nationality British